alexanderwgu/alexanderwgu/README.md

 23-24 Science Fair - Using ML to predict highly efficient Hydrogen Evolution Reaction catalysts.
 Testing physically or using Quantum DFT calculations takes far longer (weeks+), and using this code, my team identified catalysts better than platinum, the current industry standard.

-EpiBuddy -  Built for my sister: uses AI to provide personalized health predictions and seizure warnings.
+EpiBuddy -  Uses AI to provide personalized health predictions and seizure warnings.
 Learns your tendancies over time and adapts.

 IMC Prosperity - My team and I participated in the IMC Trading competition for the first time this year.
 This repository contains all of our probing, testing, and submission code.